Accomplished, determined, courageous and enterprising.

 But the ideal length of the resume to catch recruiter's attention is not more than 2 pages.

-Resume of more than 2 pages gives an impression of not being aware of the industry standards.
+Resume exceeding 2 pages gives an impression that the applicant is not aware of industry standards.

 A 2-page resume should be made only if you have 10+ years of work experience and you possess certain technical skills which can be showcased only through a separate section for the same.

-Resume can be extended to 3 pages only if you have a list of patents, training, several certifications and so on beside your exhaustive work experiences.
+Resume can be extended to 3 pages only if you have a list of patents, training, several certifications and so on besides your exhaustive work experience.

-In all the case, it is safer to keep your Marketing head resume restricted to 2 pages.
+In all the cases, it is safer to keep your Marketing head resume restricted to 2 pages.

 This shall increase your chances of getting shortlisted with a glimpse of a recruiter.